ancapinty88/OpenCartProject/README.md

 The scope of the final project for ITF Manual Testing Course is to use all gained knowledge throught the course and apply them in practice, using a live application.

-#### The final project will be split into 2 sections: [Testing section](https://github.com/ancapinty88/OpenCartPoject/edit/main/README.md#testing-section) and [SQL section](https://github.com/ancapinty88/OpenCartPoject/edit/main/README.md#sql-section-mysql)
+#### The final project will be split into 2 sections: [Testing section](https://github.com/ancapinty88/OpenCartPoject/edit/main/README.md#testing-section)
 # Testing section
 ## 1. Introduction
 This test plan document describes the strategies, process, workflows and methodologies used to plan, organize, execute and manage the testing process for OpenCart.